mvanthoor/rustic-book/src/front_matter/about_rustic.md

 The programming language obviously needs the right capabilities, so please note that something like [WhiteSpace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) is probably out.
-Even _if_ the language you choose hase enough capabilities to write a non-trivial project in it, the language still may not be a good fit.
+Even _if_ the language you choose has enough capabilities to write a non-trivial project in it, the language still may not be a good fit.
 The programming language choice is your own responsibility.
 Any and all suffering will be of your own making.
 Choose your language wisely.